 Information

-Your dentist or hygienist should show you the correct way to brush and floss.
+Your dentist or dental hygienist should show you the correct way to brush and floss.
 Prevention is key to oral health.

 Brush at least twice a day for at least two minutes each time.
 The brush head should have medium to soft, rounded bristles and not be too large for your mouth, letting you reach every surface in your mouth easily.
 The toothpaste should contain fluoride, and not be too abrasive.

-Electric toothbrushes have been shown to clean teeth better than manual brushes .
+Electric toothbrushes have been shown to clean teeth better than manual brushes.
 Some have timers to tell you when two minutes have passed.
 Other tips for preventing and removing tartar or plaque on your teeth include:

 - Floss gently at least once a day, following the technique provided by your dental professional.
 This is important to prevent gum disease.